apoorva-t/CarND-Behavioral-Cloning-P3/writeup.md

 I have chosen to use the network architecture employed by the DAVE-2 project as described in the Nvidia paper 'End to End Learning for Self Driving Cars'.

 The model consists of 5 convolutional layers followed by 3 fully connected layers.
 The first 3 convolutional layers use a stride of 2x2 with filter size of 5x5 and 24 filters.
-The next 2 layers use a non-strided convolution with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+The next 2 layers use a non-strided convolution with 3x3 filter sizes and depths between 32 and 128 (model.py lines 88-104)

 The model includes RELU layers to introduce nonlinearity after every stage except the last fully connected stage.
-The data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in the model using a Keras lambda layer (code line 88).
 In order to reduce the data size and be in sync with the Nvidia architecture, the images are resized to 66x200 in a Keras lambda layer.
 Also, since the region of interest only lies in the part where the lane and its markings are, the images are cropped to remove the top 70 pixels and bottom 20 pixels.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers after every fully connected layer (except the last one) in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers after every fully connected layer (except the last one) in order to reduce overfitting (model.py lines 99,101,103).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 106).
 The default learning rate of 0.001 of the Adam optimizer proved to be good for training the model and there was no need for tuning the learning rate in later epochs.

 #### 4. Appropriate training data